hola/challenge_word_classifier/blog/06-learning-solutions.md

 This post also announces the winners of the special prizes.

+See also the [Russian version](https://habrahabr.ru/company/hola/blog/313176/) of this page.

 ## Learning solutions

 We found 9 submissions to exhibit self-learning behavior.
 That is, their correctness rate improves as they are being continuously tested.